j3soon/nvidia-isaac-summary/README.md

   Before starting, please make sure your hardware and software meet the [system requirements](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html#system-requirements).

   Technically, Isaac Sim is an app built upon Omniverse Kit, which is a SDK for building apps upon the Omniverse platform.
 The simulation is accelerated by PhysX, while the scene is rendered through RTX rendering.

   Isaac Sim can be downloaded through [Omniverse Launcher](https://www.nvidia.com/en-us/omniverse/download/) here:
   - [Linux](https://install.launcher.omniverse.nvidia.com/installers/omniverse-launcher-linux.AppImage)
   - [Windows](https://install.launcher.omniverse.nvidia.com/installers/omniverse-launcher-win.exe)

-  The required assets are accessed through [Omniverse Nucleus](https://docs.omniverse.nvidia.com/nucleus/latest/index.html), which requires setting up a (local) Nucleus account.
+  The assets are accessed through [Omniverse Nucleus](https://docs.omniverse.nvidia.com/nucleus/latest/index.html), which requires setting up a (local) Nucleus account.
 In addition, installing [Omniverse Cache](https://docs.omniverse.nvidia.com/prod_utilities/prod_utilities/cache/overview.html) can speed up the access to Nucleus.
+If no custom assets are used, the built-in assets can be accessed through the default remote Nucleus server.
   - Isaac Sim Unity3D [[docs](https://docs.nvidia.com/isaac/archive/2020.1/doc/simulation/unity3d.html)]
     Unity3D support has been deprecated ([source](https://forums.developer.nvidia.com/t/no-isaac-sim-unity3d-to-download/212951)).
 The term `Isaac Sim` now refer to the Omniverse-based version.
     > allows you to use Unity3D as the simulation environment for Isaac robotics.